camscott16/geneticAlgorithm/README.md

 This is a small and basic idea of genetic algorithms that generates solutions based off of random generated data Feel free to check it out

-There is one file genAl.cpp which can be downloaded and ran, just remember to compile with c++11
+There is one file ga.cpp which can be downloaded and ran, just remember to compile with c++11